syncfusion/blazor-docs/src/gantt/gantt-chart/data-binding.md

 }
 ```

-## Remote data
+## Remote Data

-To bind remote data to the Gantt Chart component, assign service data as an instance of `DataManager` to the `DataSource` property.
+To bind remote data to Gantt component, assign service data as an instance of [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) to the `DataSource` property or by using[`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.
+To interact with remote data source,  provide the endpoint **Url**.

+ > When using [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) for data binding then the **TValue** must be provided explicitly in the Gantt component.
+> By default, [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) uses **ODataAdaptor** for remote data-binding.

+### Web API

+You can use **WebApiAdaptor** to bind datagrid with Web API created using **OData** endpoint.

 ```csharp
 @using Syncfusion.Blazor